Moraine ages in Norway show global synchrony of atmospheric climate trends

 “There are a lot of settings where an ice sheet gets big enough (that) it’s moisture starved in the center, and that kind of limits how big it can get.”
 Creel said.
 “So as it warms up, you could actually expect that it would get bigger, and that may or may not have happened in Norway.”

-There are many environmental variables to consider, and several hypotheses that explain the relationship between hemispheres.
-According to Collins, the Greenland anomaly doesn’t change the global synchrony of atmospheric climate trends.
+There are many environmental variables to consider, conflicting proxy records and several hypotheses that explain global climate trends of the past.

 The Comer conference brings together top climate scientists and their students to brainstorm and report on their latest research.
 Together, they cut through the fog of confusion surrounding the climate crisis.